Win or lose, but always with democracy

 It was after securing victory against powerful rivals Sao Paulo in the 1983 final that the players took a huge banner on to the pitch that read: “Ganhar ou perder mas sempre com democracia (Win or lose but always with democracy)”, a reference to the diminishing strength of the military dictatorship.

 The following year, in April 1984, Sócrates even spoke at a ‘Direct Elections Now’ political rally in front of two million people.

 There and then he hinged his impending transfer, on the outcome of a constitutional amendment; stating that if direct presidential elections weren’t accepted by the regime, he would go and play in Italy.

 This selfless act cemented Sócrates’ political legacy in Brazil.

 When the amendment of the Direct Elections Now campaign was overturned by congress, Sócrates kept his word and left for Florence, playing there for a season before returning back to his homeland of Brazil the following year.

 Sócrates passed away on the day the Corinthians won the championship against Palmeiras in December 2011.

 It matched a professed desire of his, having previously stated his wish: "to die on a Sunday when Corinthians win a trophy".

-A minute’s silence was held pre-match and everyone in the stadium had their fists raised in memory of the defiant Doctor Sócrates.
+A minute’s silence was held pre-match, with many in the stadium raising their fists in memory of the defiant Doctor Sócrates.